 Long-Legged Beauty: The Significance of the Crane Meaning

-Although not genetically related, cranes may seem like a close relative of storks and herons.
+Although not genetically related, cranes may seem like a close relative of storks and herons (see the comparison between the stork vs crane here.)
 With the exception of South America and the frigid temperatures of Antarctica, they can be spotted frolicking the marshes and plains of every other continent.
-Known to be opportunistic feeders, they alter their diet according to the season, switching from a range of small rodents, amphibians, and fish to seeds, grains, plants, and berries.
-Regarded as a representation of happiness, longevity, and good fortune, it simply fits that we take a close look at the various crane symbolisms.

->

-> “The wise man should restrain his senses like the crane and accomplish his purpose with due knowledge of his place, time, and ability.”Chanakya
+“The wise man should restrain his senses like the crane and accomplish his purpose with due knowledge of his place, time, and ability.”Chanakya

 Known for its long history of symbolism, the crane is highly revered in both Eastern and Western cultures.
 While it is associated with longevity and femininity in Japan, this majestic bird is considered by the Chinese as one of the four sacred creatures alongside the dragon, tiger, and tortoise.

 A revered symbol that draws the perfect balance between having a strong faith and material abundance, here’s a quick sweep into what the crane symbolizes.

 Adored for their striking mating dance rituals, the crane spirit appears to rouse our imaginative side.
 Not only does it help relieve our anxiety and stress, but it also urges us to confidently express ourselves.